sam-pop/Obj-nameCapitalizer/README.md

 Outputs a new converted `.txt` file.

-Built to be used with my [randsGenerator](https://github.com/sam-pop/randsGenerator) tool (can be tweaked for any use with minor code changes).
+Built to be used with my [randsGenerator](https://github.com/sam-pop/randsGenerator) tool (but not only! feel free to tweak it for any use).

 ## Example